ray2day/ray2day/README.md

 In former graphic jobs technical side tasks were often handed to me: creating work-arounds, automate processes and find efficient ways to work using the software available.
 At EMI Compact Disc I was involved in an IT project group to automate and implement the graphical process from customer to production in SAP.
 At my last graphic job I automated almost all of the imposition processes for digital printing.

 My hobbies are: scuba diving, hiking, cats and MSX (retro) computers (collecting, playing games and of course coding).
-My retro computer / programming hobby has lead me to retrain to and become a professional programmer.
+My retro computer- and programming hobby has lead me to retrain to and become a professional programmer.